Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

   2. **Automated Audit Logging** - Tracks all access to protected data with @cap-js/audit-logging
   3. **Fine-Grained Access Control** - Restricts customer data visibility by user role.

-### Step 1: Annotate Personal Data
+### Step 1: Add Audit Logging Dependency

-Annotate the domain model in a separate file srv/data-privacy.cds with the following content:
+- Action :
+  - Add the @cap-js/audit-logging plugin to your project
   '''
+  npm add @cap-js/audit-logging
+  '''
+Result:
+  - get automatic audit logging, for personal data.
+  - CRUD operation logging.
+  - GDPR-compliant audit trails.

+### Step 2: Annotate Personal Data

+- Action : Annotate the domain model in a separate file srv/data-privacy.cds with the following content:

+'''
 using { sap.capire.incidents as my } from './services';
-using { cuid, managed } from '@sap/cds/common';

 // Annotating the my.Customers entity with @PersonalData to enable data privacy